alexholmes/blog/_posts/2012-10-29-useless-cats.markdown

     $ cat /some/file.txt | sort | head

-While shell pipelines are great, we have a subtle problem here - and it's something that's called a _useless cat_.
-No, I'm not a cat hater - [this expression harks back](http://partmaps.org/era/unix/award.html) to the old _usenet_ days where a forum member of _comp.unix.shell_ would write a weekly post where he would highlight a redundant use of the `cat` command.
+While shell pipelines are great, we have a subtle problem here - and it's something that's known as a _useless cat_.
+No, I don't hate cats - [this expression harks back](http://partmaps.org/era/unix/award.html) to the old _usenet_ days where a forum member of _comp.unix.shell_ would write a weekly post where he would highlight a redundant use of the `cat` command.